-In addition to the parts that come with your garage door high lift kit, you’ll likely need the following tools: an adjustable wrench, winding bars, a ladder, drill, measuring tape, socket wrenches, a hacksaw, electric impact wrench, and vise grips.
-The tools and parts required will vary depending on your existing garage door set up.
+In addition to the parts that come with your garage door high lift kit, you’ll likely need the following tools: an adjustable wrench, winding bars, a ladder, drill, measuring tape, socket wrenches, a hacksaw, an electric impact wrench, and vise grips.
+The tools and parts required will vary depending on your existing garage door setup.

 A final consideration is the garage door opener.
 Often standard openers are situated above the garage door tracks with a cable rail bolted into the header over the door.
 You might find that once you have converted to a high lift, the existing garage door opener might not fit back.
 In this case, you might need to install a new jack-shaft opener, which is ensconced to the side of the door to prevent any obstruction.
 Be aware that this type of opener is more costly than the standard version.

 Safety Considerations for Your High Lift Garage Door Conversion